arha/musq/README.md

 The following devices have musq modules available and have been tested:

-* D-LINK W215, via [pyw215](https://github.com/LinuxChristian/pyW215).
-Needs: one-time setup with their dedicated apk to enter ssid/password (SSID/password cannot be entered by connecting to the device in AP mode)
+* D-LINK W215, via [pyw215](https://github.com/LinuxChristian/pyW215) by LinuxChristian.
+Needs: one-time setup with their dedicated apk to enter ssid/password (SSID/password cannot be entered by connecting to the device in AP mode); will also need installing the python library `pip3 install pyw215`
-* HS-100, via [pyHS100](https://github.com/GadgetReactor/pyHS100) by gadget reactor.
-Needs: one time setup
+* HS-100, via [pyHS100](https://github.com/GadgetReactor/pyHS100) by GadgetReactor.
+Needs: one time setup; will also need installing the python library `pip3 install pyHS100`

 Hats and modules supported